michael-zucchetta/bauta/Readme.md

 (TODO: List research papers)

+* Lin, Tsung-Yi & Goyal, Priya & Girshick, Ross & He, Kaiming & Dollár, Piotr.
+(2017).
+[Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002)

+* He, Kaiming & Zhang, Xiangyu & Ren, Shaoqing & Sun, Jian.
+(2015).
+[Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385) and the Facebook implementation [ResNet training in Torch](https://github.com/facebook/fb.resnet.torch)

 ## Requirements
-The library supports Ubuntu Linux and Mac OS, and both CPU and GPU.
+The library supports Linux (we used Ubuntu) and Mac OS, and both CPU and GPU.
 You will have to install [anaconda](https://conda.io/miniconda.html).
 To know which anaconda you shall install you should check the default python version you have on your system by running
 ```
 python --version
 ```
-That command should be either a *2.7.y* or *3.7.w* version, depending on that you will have to install one version or another of anaconda.
+That command should be *3.6.w* version as previous versions might work, but they have not been tested.
+Depending on that you will have to install the correct version of anaconda.
-If you don't have an initial python install on your system then you will have to install python.
+If you do not have an initial python install on your system then you will have to install python first.

 ## Setup
 To install bauta and set up the environment simply run